RayAndrade/TheRayCode/Csharp/Factory/FY2/README.md

 We are ready to run our program and thus we have:

 ```
-App: Launched with the Creator1.
+App: Launched with the CreatorX.
 Client: I'm not aware of the creator's class,but it still works.
-Creator: This creator's code has just worked with {From of Product1}
+Creator: This creator's code has just worked with {From of ProductA}

-App: Launched with the Creator2.
+App: Launched with the CreatorZ.
 Client: I'm not aware of the creator's class,but it still works.
-Creator: This creator's code has just worked with {From of Product2}
+Creator: This creator's code has just worked with {From of ProductB}
 ```

 Be good and happy programming